Charities Near & Dear to Pittsburghers’ HeartsNovember 14, 2023

 Miracle on 34th Street starred Maureen O’Hara and a young Natalie Wood and was released in 1947.
 It put Macy’s in the spotlight and explores whether Santa is real.

 It was Benjamin Franklin who said, “Guests, like fish, begin to smell after three days.”
-And no Christmas movies illustrates that adage like the hit Christmas comedy, National Lampoon’s Christmas Vacation.
+And no Christmas movie illustrates that adage like the hit Christmas comedy, National Lampoon’s Christmas Vacation.
 Starring Chevy Chase as Clark Griswold, this perennial favorite was released in 1989 and features Randy Quaid as obnoxious guest Cousin Eddie.

 This movie combines two of the country’s most celebrated holidays: Halloween and Christmas.
 Tim Burton’s 1993 animated film was a box office success and was nominated for an Academy Award for Visual Effects.